 The company, which is streamlining its portfolio to ensure greater management focus and higher returns, has received “several bids” for the operations it wants to offload.
-Those include, in Argentina, Cerro Vanguardia, and Mal Sadiola and in South Africa Mponeng, the world’s deepest gold mine.
+Those include Cerro Vanguardia, in Argentina, Mali’s Sadiola and Mponeng, the world’s deepest gold mine, in South Africa.

 Dushnisky, who took the helm in September 2018 and previously served as the president and executive director at Barrick, said there wasn’t a deadline for any deals.